SergeyFrolov/SocketHandler/README.md

 Yet another c++ class wrapper for sockets.

 ## Features
 Includes meta SocketHandler, ServerSocketHandler and ClientSocketHandler.
 They store and handle socket connections.
 Sockets are added via acceptConnection(port) and connectSock(serv_addr, port) for server and client.
-The, you may do writeAll() or readAll() for specific socket: serverSocketHandler[socket_descriptor].writeAll("Hello, world");
+Then, you may do writeAll() or readAll() for specific socket:
+serverSocketHandler[socket_descriptor].writeAll("Hello, world");
 You also may addDefaultSetsockopt. (see below)

 ## Plans